 You don’t want to dress up to the same degree as you will be on the wedding day, but you do want to dress up for this very special dinner.
 Unless the venue is very informal, I think a pretty dress or a classy pair of dress pants with a chic blouse is the best way to go.

 Classic, feminine, romantic are the buzzwords to keep in mind when deciding what to wear.
-Steer clear of anything too short, tight or revealing and instead go with outfit that is less sexy and more sophisticated.
+Steer clear of anything too short, tight, or revealing and instead go with an outfit that is less sexy and more sophisticated.

-It’s a happy occasion so don’t want to dress in something that is too serious or severe either.
+It’s a happy occasion, so don’t want to dress in something too serious or severe.
 Keep things modern but soft.

 The dress above a nice example of what you might want to aim for.
 This flowy, ruffled pink wrap dress is super romantic and is a fabulous way to accentuate your womanly curves and make you feel pretty.